-In 2018, a record 70 million people were forced from their homes through a combination of conflict, climate change and extreme poverty.
+Over 70 million people have been forced from their homes through a combination of conflict, climate change and extreme poverty.
 As the world's leading humanitarian donor, respected diplomatic power and home to millions of refugees and asylum-seekers, the EU is uniquely placed to provide a truly game-changing and rules-based response to both the causes and consequences of protracted crises.
 But to achieve this potential, a fundamental rethink of the EU's humanitarian, development and political action is needed.
-At this time of political transition, the new European Parliament and incoming European Commission should seize the opportunity to make this happen.
+The EU institutions, including the new European Parliament and European Commission should seize the opportunity to make this happen by 2025.